JohanBourdais1/JohanBourdais1/README.md

 **<a href="https://github.com/JohanBourdais1/IVOC">IVOC</a>**

-Ivoc was one of the project I did and I enjoyed the most.
-It was a 5 persons group project with my school and we had to build a fully working web IDE for handicaped person.
-For that we used Java for the backend and ReactJS for the frontend.
-We developed a speech recognition to allow the user to create account and project and to starting coding with his voice.
-It is available on my github **<a href="https://github.com/JohanBourdais1/IVOC">here</a>**.
+IVok was one of the projects I worked on and enjoyed the most.
+It was a five-person group project at my school, and we had to build a fully working web IDE for people with disabilities.
+We used Java for the backend and ReactJS for the frontend.
+We developed a speech-recognition system to allow users to create accounts and projects, and to start coding using their voice.
+It is available on my GitHub **<a href="https://github.com/JohanBourdais1/IVOC">here</a>**.

 **<a href="https://github.com/JohanBourdais1/GameOfTrees">GameOfTrees</a>**

-GameOfTrees is a video game I made with 4 other person in Australia during my semester abroad.
-It is a quick VR game made to make you feel how trees are living the deforestation.
-It has been made on Unity using C#.
-It is available on my github **<a href="https://github.com/JohanBourdais1/GameOfTrees">here</a>**.
+GameOfTrees is a video game I made with four other people in Australia during my semester abroad.
+It is a short VR experience designed to make players feel how trees experience deforestation.
+It was developed with Unity using C#.
+It is available on my GitHub. **<a href="https://github.com/JohanBourdais1/GameOfTrees">here</a>**.

 <hr>